mistalloc1/gmrs/ROADMAP.md

 - [x] detect numbers and timestamps in governor, if provided as strings
 - [x] provide a wrapper performing conversions marked by the governor (func composition)
 - [x] handle nils in preprocessing and/or existing mills
-- [x] allow describing cases through their previous interacted options
 - [x] separate mills for nearest options from similar cases (if no interactions)
 - [ ] test the most basic "informed popularity" mill
+- [ ] guided retrieval of interactions, maybe options
 - [x] handle pagination from the gives
 - [x] strategy for consuming the right amount of pages
-- [ ] the method of selecting mills should have passably sound logic
+- [ ] the method of selecting mills should have passably sound logic $
 - [ ] extend preprocessing for handling data from EDGAR
-- [ ] extend preprocessing for handling data from AniD
+- [x] extend preprocessing for handling data from AniD
 - [ ] add some type guards (and replace existing) using Clojure spec
-- [ ] setup JDBC driver for gives and sends
-- [ ] create instructions for web Clojure integration
-- [ ] compare the API for Spring with LLM hallucinations
-- [ ] compare the API for web Clojure with LLM hallucinations
-- [ ] test doing the instructions in a clean environment
-- [ ] see what happens with using instructions when user uses LLM help

 % If separate ns, think of discouraging access from anywhere but gmrs.command.
 We need to keep all the other stuff strictly separated.
 But the usage in gmrs.governor (which might be overall) different should also be considered.
 (edit: this is done by keeping the globals that need to be passed as args in the command namespace)

+$ Cases may not be sufficiently distinguishable to have them as nearest-neighbors.